jeisenma/ProgrammingConcepts/09-skillsCheck/skillsCheck.md

 Make a directory called skillsCheck in your sketchbook directory.
 Inside this directory make a new sketch for each problem below.

-Compress the skillsCheck directory and email it to me.
+Compress the skillsCheck directory and submit it on Carmen.

 ## ForLoop1
 - Write a for loop that prints numbers from 0 up to (and including) 10.